 Place des Trois Ormeaux

-A fountain, three trees and façades from the 17th century: this elegant little square used to be known in the past as Place Bertrand Bérici after Aix’s Consul who lived here at the beginning of the 15th century.
+With its fountain, three trees and 17th-century façades, Place des Trois Ormeaux is an elegant little square.
+In previous years, it took the name of Place Bertrand Bérici after Aix’s Consul who lived here at the beginning of the 15th century.

-The Place owes its current name to the three elm trees which were planted here (ormeaux in French) which have since been replaced by the more traditional plane trees.
+The Place owes its current name to the three elm trees which were planted there (ormeaux in French).
+Plane trees have since replaced them.
 Initially, the square was the site of a horticultural market.

-The beautiful sculpted door of the Hôtel de Saphallin (at number 5) dates back to 1672.
+The beautifully sculpted door of the Hôtel de Saphallin (at number 5) dates back to 1672.

-A Madonna and Child statuette is located at the corner of rue des Épineaux.
-The old town of Aix has more than 60 religious statuettes strategically placed at the corner of streets leading into an oratory: there are mostly Virgin statues dating from the 17th to the 19th centuries as well as a few other Patron Saints such as St Roch.
+Look for a Madonna and Child statuette at the corner of rue des Épineaux.
+The old town of Aix has more than 60 religious statuettes strategically placed at the corner of streets leading into an oratory.
+There are mostly Virgin statues dating from the 17th to the 19th centuries as well as a few other Patron Saints such as St Roch.
 The influence of Catholicism was strong in the town until the French Revolution.
 Many religious orders were present and a servant of Satan was burnt within the wall in 1611!

 The discreet fountain was built in the 17th century.
 Water spurts out from four canons where a well was previously located.